MohamedAlabasy/Egg-Game-javascript-project-ITI/Description of the game.md

 5-The player loses if the number of eggs that fell on the ground is more than the number of collected eggs by 20 eggs.

 6-The player wins if he collects 100 eggs

+7-there is a lottie Animation that appeared at the end of the game when user win or loss